 EMPOWERING CHILDREN IN FOSTER CARE TO SUCCEED

 Children are removed from their homes and placed in foster care due to neglect, abandonment, or because they are the victim of physical, sexual, or emotional abuse.
-When children are removed from the home they are confused and upset, and need the temporary protection and nurturing that a foster family can provide.
-In the foster care system children move homes, on average, 7 times in 2 years.
+When children are removed from the home, they are confused and upset, and they need the temporary protection and nurturing that a foster family can provide.
+In the foster care system, children move homes, an average of 7 times in 2 years.
 This is usually because foster parents are unsupported or overwhelmed.